FranckPachot/website/gitpod/docs/references/gitpod-public-api.md

 ## About the Gitpod API

 It helps you to manage Gitpod Workspaces directly through gRPC APIs.
+Currently, all of the Authorization is on the server side, but it would be changed in future & will require a `authToken` (_coming soon_) to make an request to the APIs.

 # API Reference

 ## Workspaces

-> **⚠️ Warning:** JS/TS Clients requires atleast `Node 17`
+> **⚠️ Warning:** JS/TS Clients requires atleast [`Node 17`](https://nodejs.org/)

 - [List all workspaces](#list-all-workspaces)
 - [Get a workspace](#get-a-workspace)